robert-hardy/statistical_inference/PITCHME.md

 Two coins: one is fair, one is biased (75% prob of H).

-I randomly pick a one coin.
+I randomly pick one.

-I toss and get HH.
+I toss it twice and get HH.

 What is the probability I chose the biased coin?